 This summer we decided to do a little experiment.
 Drive through Europe with our Model X while towing a caravan.
 This journey took us through Norway, Sweden, Denmark, Germany, Austria and back again for a total distance of more than 6.000 km (3700+ miles).

 On this trip we got a lot of surprised looks, a ton of questions and met loads of nice people from all kinds of places.
 At Superchargers, campsites, the local stores, on the street, basically everywhere… many who spotted us by the car wondered what it was like.
 Since a lot of people asked the same questions, I thought I would answer them below for anyone else wondering.

 This is how most conversations started, although not really a question.
 We got a lot of stunned looks of people coming over.
 So first of, the car did great.
 You hardly notice that you are lugging around that extra weight.
-The caravan was lent to us, a Kabe 520 XL, weighs 1700kg (3750lbs) and is 2.5m (98.4 inches) wide.
+The caravan was lent to us, a Kabe 520 XL, weighs 1700kg (3750lbs) and is 2.5m (about 8’3″ imperial) wide.
 What this means is a lot of extra drag, and with it a big hit on range.